e2e.bike

 His ghost is said to haunt the cavernous spaces now.
 Today however there was no strange moaning, except perhaps mine about the taste of the beer.

-I rode back to Sunderland in the six o’clock dark and explored the city centre streets, not because I wanted to, but because the signs to the railway station were rubbish and confusing.
+I rode back to Sunderland in the six o’clock dark and rode through almost all the city centre streets.
+Not because I wanted to explore, but because the signs to the railway station were rubbish and confusing.

 I’d had an excellent day of riding: from the highest pub to the lowest pub, but today was almost all highs, and it ended with a splendid pint.
 Just not one at either of the above pubs.
 Cheers.